CAPSTONE-2022-2023/Group_24/README.md

 ### Room Booking Tool
 A feature available for both clients and hotel employee once they are loged in.
 The room booking tool allows users to begin making reversation upon selecting the booking button on the hotel room showcase page.
 User on this page will select their arrival and departure date in which then the system will checked for availability.
 If desired room is available, user will be taken to a 2nd page.

 In the 2nd page, user will enter their guest details such as full name, contact information, and number of guests.
 The page will also feature additional room requests options for guest with special demands for their hotel room during their stay.
 At the bottom of the page will contain the sum ups of the reversation details as well as grand total price along with a button that will takes the user to another page that will take the user's payment information to complete the reservation.
+It will give them reservation number upon completion.

 ### Employee's Hotel Room Modification System
 As a hotel employee, the user have the ability to modify, manipulating and delete existing room as well as add new rooms to the system.
 To assist employees in such task, the Hotel Room Modification System will be included in the website.